melgrove/DH151/Week5/updated_proposal.md

    2. A point, line, or region can be drawn on the map and used as one of the inputs in the above functions
 2. ...

+## System Architecture (for midterm)
+### Frontend (Angular)
+1. Data formatting
+   1. Create an internal object that has all of the geospatial columns (`newFieldType` = `geoPoint`, `geoLine`, `geoRegion`)
+2. UI
+   1. New screen which uses the above object to let the user select geospatial fields as filters
+   2. Integration between the new map view and the tabular view
+3. Map
+   1. Import Leaflet into Angular, format onto the page correctly
+   2. Integrate geospatial fields as layers
+### Backend (Node.js, PostgreSQL)
+1. Update `setupObject` to include information on whether fields are geospatial (`newFieldType`)

 # Workflow

-1. Planning
+1. [ ] Planning
-    1. Proposal, feature selection, goals
+    1. [X] Proposal, feature selection, goals
-    2. System requirements
+    2. [X] System requirements
-    3. Software architecture, documentation
+    3. [X] Software architecture, documentation
-    4. Wireframes and UI planning
+    4. [ ] Wireframes and UI planning
-2. Execution
+2. [ ] Execution
-    1. Update database schema if changes are needed
+    1. [ ] Update database schema if changes are needed
-    2. Update API if changes are needed
+    2. [ ] Update API if changes are needed
-    3. Write frontend section
+    3. [ ] Write frontend section
-    4. Write user guide
+    4. [ ] Write user guide

 # Techinal Scope